St Joseph’s Catholic

 - When designing schemes of work, we use this policy to guide us, both in our choice of topics to study, and in how to approach sensitive issues.

 - All our teachers challenge any incidents of prejudice or racism.
-We record any serious incidents in the school logbook, and draw them to the attention of the Head Teacher.
-Teachers support the work of support staff and encourage them to intervene in a positive way against any occurrence of discrimination.
+We report any serious incidents to the Headteacher, or the Deputy in her absence.
+Teachers support the work of support staff and encourage them to intervene in a positive way against ant occurrence of discrimination.

 Monitoring and Review

-Taking into serious consideration any complaints regarding equal opportunities issues from parents, staff or pupils and following the recommended procedures from the Diocese and/LA.
+-Taking into serious consideration any complaints regarding equal opportunities issues from parents, staff or pupils and following the recommended procedures from the Diocese

-This policy will be reviewed by the staff and Governors every 2 years.
+This policy will be reviewed by the staff and Governors in 2022.